DorianRudolph/pinenotes/README.md

 ### VCOM

+Note, on pgwipeout's current kernel, this has already been patched.

 Each Eink panel has a calibration offset VCOM.
 The factory uboot sets the kernel parameter `ebc_pmic.vcom=960`, which you can find out with `cat /proc/cmdline` on android.
 For my device, VCOM is 960mV, but this value is (supposedly) unique for each device.